 German Spritz Cookies Recipe

 German Spritz Cookies are called Spritzgebäck in Germany.
-To make the German Spritz Cookies, you could use a cookie press or a meat grinder with an attachment for cookies.
-The meat grinders come in plastic or the old-fashioned in cast iron, as you can see on the right side in the picture.
-The attachment for making the cookies can also be ordered without the meat grinder in the USA here and from Germany here.
+To make the German Spritz Cookies, you could use a cookie press or a manual meat grinder with an attachment for cookies.
+The meat grinders come in plastic click here or the old-fashioned in cast iron click here, as you can see in the middle of the picture.
+The attachment for making the cookies can also be ordered without the meat grinder.
+For the meat grinder of a kitchen aid click here, for a manual meat grinder size 5 click here.

 Ingredients of German Spritz Cookies: